 Housing costs in Norco are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Norco is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Norco is a city of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Norco who work in office and administrative support (15.43%), sales jobs (14.75%), and management occupations (11.57%).
+Overall, Norco is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Norco who work in office and administrative support (15.59%), sales jobs (14.67%), and management occupations (11.48%).

-A relatively large number of people in Norco telecommute to their jobs.
-Overall, about 7.78% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.26% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Norco is a very ethnically-diverse city.
+Norco is an extremely ethnically-diverse city.
 The people who call Norco home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Norco residents report their race to be White, followed by Black or African-American.
 Norco also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.89% of the city’s residents.
+People of Hispanic or Latino origin account for 31.50% of the city’s residents.
 Important ancestries of people in Norco include Irish, English, European, and Italian.